a-lud/sea-snake-selection/orthologs/ortholog-annotation/README.md

 [UniProtKB](https://www.uniprot.org/help/uniprotkb) (SwissProt) using
 [Diamond](https://github.com/bbuchfink/diamond).
-Using the homology information, `Wei2GO` then generates weighted GO Term mappings, resulting in a list of GO Terms for each transcript, ignoring terms that failed to meet the scoring threshold.
+Using the homology information, `Wei2GO` then generates weighted GO Term mappings, resulting in a list of GO terms for each transcript, ignoring terms that failed to meet the scoring threshold.

-The scripts used in the `Wei2GO` analysis include `03-wei2go-homology.sh` and `04-wei2go.sh`.
-Examples of the main CLI commands are below (homology searches above and the `wei2go` call below).
+The commandline calls for the homology detection and `wei2GO` function are shown below.

 ``` bash
 # Diamond command to UniProtKB (Swiss-Prot)